TheFelixFelicis/Conformal_Prediction_Anomaly_Detection/README.md

-# How Early Can We Tell? – Conformal Prediction for Per-Point Anomaly Detection at a Roundabout Junction
+# Conformal Prediction for Per-Point Anomaly Detection at a Roundabout Junction

 Code for the master's thesis *How Early Can We Tell?
 Conformal Prediction for Per-Point Anomaly Detection at a Roundabout Junction* (University of Skövde, 2026).